AntonUBC/kaggle_flavours_of_physics/README.md

 twofold:

 - I used the Uniform Gradient Boosting Classifier from the python library [hep_ml](https://arogozhnikov.github.io/hep_ml/) which is designed specifically for high energy physics.
-This clasifier is able to maximize the objective function and at the same time minimize the correlation of predictions with certain specified variables.
+This classifier is able to maximize the objective function and at the same time minimize the correlation of predictions with certain specified variables.

 - my model was constructed as an ensemble of two models: the first one was designed primarily for ROC AUC maximization while